vitor-domingos/testimonials-grid-section-main-frontendmentor/README.md

 ## Project Description

-**This is a layout project containing people's declaration posts, provided by the Mentor front-end platform.
-The project aims to use HTML5 and CSS3 front-end technologies, making use of grid to realize the project on monitors (desktop) and mobiles (mobile).**
+**This is a layout project containing people's declaration posts, provided by the Mentor front-end platform.**

 ## About the project

-**The project was based on the layout provided by the Mentor front-end platform.
-The main objective of the project is to use HTML5 and CSS3 front-end technologies, with the use of grid, to create a responsive layout that works on monitors (desktop) and mobile devices (mobile).
+**The main objective of the project is to use HTML5 and CSS3 front-end technologies, with the use of grid, to create a responsive layout that works on monitors (desktop) and mobile devices (mobile).
 The project was completed in 11 days, based on the Mentor front-end layout.**

 ## Challenges